OceaneCsn/gwas_ionome_CO2/README.md

 + `phenotypes_outlier_removal.R` imports the preprocessed phenotypes of all populations, and replaces observations that are more than 5 median absolute deviations away from the median by NAs for each phenotype in each population.
 It  stores the results in the `rdata` folder.

 + `regmap_imputed_SNPs_preprocessing.R` imports the [raw imputed SNP data from Arouisse et Al. for the Regmap panel](https://figshare.com/articles/dataset/arabidopsis_2029_Maf001_filter95/11346875), that should be placed in the `data` folder (files not included to this repository because of their size).
-It reads those files with appropriate tools (**this step is requires a lot of RAM**), keeps only the accessions of the regmap panel present in our experiment, and removes SNPs that do not occurr in the accessions of our experiment.
+It reads those files with appropriate tools (**this step requires a lot of RAM**), keeps only the accessions of the regmap panel present in our experiment, and removes SNPs that do not occurr in the accessions of our experiment.
 It stores the results in the `rdata` folder.

 ## Analysis of the natural variability in three populations of Arabidopsis